 This site is home to Circuitscape, Omniscape, and Gnarly Landscape Utilities.
 LinkageMapper has now been moved to its own website.
 All are free and open source.
 Circuitscape borrows algorithms from electronic circuit theory to predict connectivity in heterogeneous landscapes.
 Omniscape offers a “coreless” approach by applying Circuitscape iteratively in a moving window to predict omni-directional connectivity.
 Linkage Mapper uses least-cost corridor analysis, circuit theory, and barrier analysis to map corridors, detect pinch-points and restoration opportunities within them, and identify important core areas and corridors.
 Gnarly Landscape Utilities automates the creation of core area maps and resistance layers needed for connectivity modeling.

 Click here for a list of applications using Circuitscape.
 See the tabs above for more info, downloads, and other connectivity modeling tools and resources.

-Circuitscape was written by Brad McRae and Viral Shah.
+Circuitscape was written by Brad McRae, Viral Shah, Tanmay Mohapatra, and Ranjan Anantharaman.
 More details about the authors here.

-We are especially grateful to the Wilburforce Foundation and the Cougar Fund for funding this work.
-We also wish to thank the Washington Program of The Nature Conservancy and the National Center for Ecological Analysis and Synthesis for supporting Brad McRae and Interactive Supercomputing and the University of California, Santa Barbara for supporting Viral Shah while they collaborated on the project.
+We are especially grateful to NASA and The Nature Conservancy for Circuitscape 5.0, a major upgrade to Circuitscape using the Julia language.
+The Wilburforce Foundation funded Circuitscape 4.0 and the Python version of Circuitscape.
+The Cougar Fund also contributed to the original development.
+We also wish to thank the Washington Program of The Nature Conservancy and the National Center for Ecological Analysis and Synthesis for supporting Brad McRae and the University of California, Santa Barbara for supporting Viral Shah while they collaborated on the project.